 In case you missed the endless alerts earlier this week – there’s only 100 days to go before the London Olympics (well 97 days actually at the time of writing).

 If the latest press reports are to be believed, there are still a fair few businesses out there who are ignoring the dire warnings and have put no plans in place whatsoever to combat the expected disruption.

-Now whether the situation will be as bad as its being painted remains to be seen, but whatever your views about the hype, London 2012 does provide a great opportunity to test the water on flexible working.
+Now whether the situation will be as bad as its being painted remains to be seen, but whatever your views about the hype, the London Olympics do provide a great opportunity to test the water on flexible working.

 O2 has led the way with a recent one-day flexible working pilot when the entire workforce at its Slough HQ were asked to work away from the office for a day.
 According to a report in HR Magazine, more than 2,500 people managed to operate successfully from home, with only 125 ‘mission critical’ staff left in the building.

 A poll found that 88 per cent of employees said they were at least as productive as on a normal day at the office, with 36 per cent claiming to have been more productive than usual.
 The experiment also led to a decrease in CO2 emissions (achieved by the reduction in commuting) and 2,000 hours of travel time was saved.

 O2 will be sharing the results of its pilot with the wider business community in an attempt to shore up the business case for flexible working – not just during exceptional circumstances like the London Olympics, but on an on-going basis.

 There’s no doubt there are some real bottom line advantages to enabling people to work more flexibly.
 Employees are less stressed and more productive, the business is better equipped to respond to customers outside the confines of the 9-5 and more likely to hang on to talented staff who might otherwise head out of the door in search of better work-life balance.